Scott Beard Leadership Circle

 What does the schedule look like?

-The group will meet virtually a couple of times in spring 2024, leading up to the four-day, in-person workshop in July.
-At the workshop, there will be a mix of plenary and smaller breakout sessions, with one evening providing a chance to explore Sonoma County.
+The group will meet virtually a couple of times in spring 2025, leading up to the three-day, in-person workshop in July.
+At the workshop, there will be a mix of plenary and smaller breakout sessions, with one evening providing a chance to explore Asheville.
 A final schedule will be shared ahead of time!
 Opportunities for continued virtual conversations will continue throughout the following academic year.
-See the schedule for 2022’s event here.
+See the schedule for 2024’s event here but please note that this year will look a little different: check-in will be Monday afternoon/evening, 7/28; we’ll officially open with breakfast and sessions on 7/29; wrap up with a closing dinner on 7/31; and checkout of residence hall and travel home on 8/1.

 How accessible are your campus and facilities?